tidymodels/parsnip/man/rmd/multinom_reg_keras.md

 The underlying model implementation does not allow for case weights.

+## Saving model fits

+Models fitted with this engine may require native serialization methods to be properly saved and/or passed between R sessions.
+To learn more about preparing fitted models for serialization, see the bundle package.

 ## Examples

 The "Fitting and Predicting with parsnip" article contains [examples](https://parsnip.tidymodels.org/articles/articles/Examples.html#multinom-reg-keras) for `multinom_reg()` with the `"keras"` engine.